Rove McManus: Radio

 In 1999, McManus was a regular host on Triple J radio and had a segment on the breakfast show (starring Wil Anderson and Adam Spencer) on Friday mornings, Know Your Millennium, a quiz show that looked into the past.

 In 2000, he filled in on Triple M Sydney's Andrew Denton Breakfast Show with co-host Amanda Keller and Mike Fitzpatrick.

 In 2002, Austereo commissioned Roving Enterprises to create a weekly radio program starring McManus alongside regular Rove colleagues Peter Helliar and Corinne Grant; the show was originally called Saturday Morning Rove and was broadcast on Fox FM every Saturday from 10 am to midday; it was pre-recorded the day before to allow the performers to have a full weekend of other media commitments.
 In 2004, the program moved to Friday mornings, allowing live phone callers, and was retitled as Rove Live Radio; it was discontinued at the end of 2004.

 In 2006, McManus and Helliar filled in for Merrick & Rosso while they were on holiday.
 In the first week of their three-week stint, Meshel Laurie of Nova 106.9 co-hosted the show as well.

-In October 2015, Southern Cross Austereo announced that McManus and Sam Frost would host breakfast on 2Day FM, replacing the ailing The Dan & Maz Show.
+In October 2015, Southern Cross Austereo announced that McManus and Sam Frost would host breakfast on 2Day FM with the show titled Rove and Sam, replacing the ailing The Dan & Maz Show.
 McManus was on a three-year contract beginning from the start of 2016, which included remuneration of shares valued at $350,000 every six months.